 Members can also change their passwords in the profile area, allowing them to protect their accounts.

-In order to make purchasing your products user-friendly and also to allow you to bill and invoice accurately, your membership plugin should include the capability to securely process payments through a credit card gateways.
+Purchasing your products should be easy for users and should also allow you to bill and invoice accurately.
+For those reasons, your membership plugin should include the capability to securely process payments through a payment gateway that supports credit card payments as well as Apple Pay and Google Pay.

 In addition to the ability to simply process one-time credit card payments, your membership plugin should help you create recurring subscriptions for your members so they can receive continued access to your protected content.

-This is the part that makes building a membership site easy for you—WordPress’s default administration is simple to use, and the MemberPress plugin helps you manage members, levels, subscriptions, transactions, as well as granting and revoking access for posts, pages, categories, tags, feeds, communities, and digital files.
+This is the part that makes building a membership site easy for you — WordPress’s default administration is simple to use.
+And the MemberPress plugin helps you manage members, levels, subscriptions, transactions, as well as grant and revoke access for posts, pages, categories, tags, feeds, communities, and digital files.

 MemberPress also offers a data reporting system so you can track your memberships' and digital products' performance.